Coping with Long Meetings at Work

 Alex Seifert

 Alex is a developer, a drummer and an amateur historian.
-He enjoys being on the stage in front of a large crowd, but also sitting in a room alone, programming something or writing about history.
+He enjoys being on the stage in front of a large crowd, but also sitting in a room alone, programming something or reading a scary story.

 Related Posts